Suzanne K. Kearns: Awards and Volunteer Work

 Kearns is a member of the Next Generation of Aviation Professionals (NGAP) task force, through which she volunteers to support the aviation industry's efforts to attract, recruit, educate, and retain the next generation.
 She was elected President of the University Aviation Association, 2015-2016, where she represented about 150 colleges/universities with aviation programs.

 In 2013 Kearns was the recipient of the Frank E Sorensen award for 'Outstanding Achievement of Excellence in Aviation Research/Scholarship'.
 In 2017, Kearns was recognized by Wings Magazine as one of the Top 20 under 40 in Canadian Aviation and in the same year she was also elected as a Fellow of the Royal Aeronautical Society (FRAeS).
 In 2018 the University Aviation Association awarded Kearns the William A. Wheatley award recognizing outstanding contributions to aerospace education.

 In 2019, Kearns received the Elise MacGill Northern Lights award (Education Category) recognizing women who make outstanding contributions to aviation and aerospace.

 Waterloo Institute for Sustainable Aeronautics (WISA)

 The Waterloo Institute for Sustainable Aeronautics (WISA) is the world’s leading hub for sustainable aeronautical research, technology, and education.
 Dr. Suzanne Kearns is the Founding Director of WISA.

-Designed to be different, WISA mobilizes the interdisciplinary research capacity of all six faculties at the University of Waterloo to drive meaningful and lasting change within the aviation, aerospace, and space industries.
+Designed to be different, WISA mobilizes the interdisciplinary research capacity of all six faculties at the University of Waterloo to drive meaningful change within the aviation, aerospace, and space industries.